naccdata/uniform-data-set/CONTRIBUTING.md

 plus any documentation files that accompany the form.
 These may include form PDFs, and quality rules for the form in a CSV.

+### Adding forms

+To add a new form set, follow the Git workflow to create and switch into a new branch with a name that indicates which forms are being added.

+1. If it does not already exist, create a directory for the form set, use a lowercase abbreviation for the name.
+   Examples of existing names are `ds` for the Down Syndrome Module, and `uds` for the UDS.
+2. If a REDCap project for the forms already exists, export both the XML and data dictionary (CSV) for the project and place them in the top directory.
+   Then export each individual instrument and add the exported files to the directory.
+   Instruments are exported as zip files, which will uncompress to a directory.
+   Move this directory into the form set directory and rename to the (lowercase) name of the form.
+3. Add and commit the new files to the branch.

+> Note: if at any point you have a directory that doesn't have any contents, add an empty file named `.gitkeep` to the directory and commit the file

 ## Tools